Death and state funeral of Hastings Banda: Funeral and burial service

 Banda's funeral took place in Lilongwe after his body had embarked from South Africa.
 Thousands of Malawian citizens came out to show their last respects.
 Banda was laid to rest on 3 December 1997.
 It was claimed by MCP's treasurer general, Dr. Hetherwick Ntaba that the casket in which Banda was buried would take over a century before it would start rusting.
-The casket was said to had been purchased from the United States and had been selectively chosen to meet embalming done by special undertakers in South Africa, where the president died.
+The casket was said to have been purchased from the United States and had been selectively chosen to meet embalming done by special undertakers in South Africa, where the president died.
 Ntaba insisted that the bronze casket was purchased for K717,000 (SAR 196,000) could stay up to a century without showing signs of rust.

 The first steel casket going at about K184,000 (SAR 54,000) was discarded due to durability issues.
 The body was embalmed before being buried in a concrete grave to avoid any damages to the president's body as well as the casket for historical purposes just like the former Kenyan president Jomo Kenyata was buried.
 In 2006, the Kamuzu Mausoleum was established.